 I recently published a survey to try to understand where my readers were facing challenges.
-I’ve had heaps of replies so far (if you haven’t completed it yet, I’ll be leaving it open until 15/4/20 and you can complete it here).
 The results are showing that we’re ALL impacted in so many different ways.
 Out of my migration audience, there are people who are trying to be reunited with their pets, there are families who are split across the world, there are people losing businesses, people losing jobs, people worrying about activating their visas, people who don’t qualify for any government support because they are on temporary visas… The issues are far-reaching.

 We can’t change what is happening around the world (other than by helping to flatten the curve by staying home etc.), but here are some positive things you can do now that could change your perspective or improve the way you are feeling.

 Accept and wait

 There are things out of our control right now.
 We can’t travel, we can’t move home, we can’t move country, we can’t have parties or go and see friends.
 I hate thinking in terms of the restrictions and things we ‘can’t’ do.
 Instead, I prefer to think about the fact we are choosing to not travel, move country, have parties and see friends.
 Yes, I know many countries are in lockdown and many things are being enforced, but if we understand that we are in a position of power here – our choice to stay home is helping others.
 And it’s the right choice to make.
 Let’s try to accept we’re doing this for the good of the world and try to feel positive feelings about that if we can.